Residency Program Overview

 - First Emergency Medicine training program in the United States, established 1970.

-- Fifty-nine clinical faculty members residency-trained in Emergency Medicine.
+- Fifty-three clinical faculty members residency-trained in Emergency Medicine.

 - Fifty-six Emergency Medicine residents over four years of training.